-Update April 2017: I recently dropped into a Comcast Xfinity store in the San Francisco Bay Area and the company is now offering two different modems with no WiFi capabilities to any customer that asks (possibly because of a class action lawsuit that has been filed and because many customers want to use their own router).
+Update July 2017: I recently dropped into a Comcast Xfinity store in the San Francisco Bay Area and the company is now offering two different modems with no WiFi capabilities to any customer that asks (possibly because of a class action lawsuit that has been filed and because many customers want to use their own router).
 The non-WiFi modem options available are the Arris model TM722G/NU (which has phone capability) and the Cisco model DPC3008 (which only has internet capability – no phone jack).
 If your local Comcast provider is giving you a hard time by saying that you must have their Xfinity WiFi Modem/Router, I would simply purchase one of these modems on Amazon (links provided above) or purchase this Comcast approved modem and then connect your own router, such as this Netgear router, that has a simple on/off button for WiFi and four Ethernet ports so that you can have a wired home.
 For a truly low-EMF wired internet set-up that is compatible with Comcast, this article will show you the steps to take.
 If your ISP is Time Warner/Spectrum, then this is the non-WiFi Arris modem that you will want to use.
 If your internet service is through AT&T, you can disable the WiFi by following these steps.

 I have been contacted by multiple people who have reported being injured by the new Xfinity WiFi routers.
 One woman wrote that it felt like she was “being microwaved.”
 Others have reported headaches, insomnia, brain fog, burning sensations on their skin and heart arrhythmia.